 MCP, plugins, and hooks

-This page maps the MCP, plugin, and hook surfaces in the extracted cli.js.
+This page reverse-engineers the MCP, plugin, and hook surfaces in the analyzed cli.renamed.js.

 Use Hooks and events reference for the canonical hook/frame/method list and Tool inventory and schemas for MCP/plugin tool schema ownership.
 This page owns MCP/plugin runtime wiring.